iotjack/blog/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This will produce the space characters in the output
 ~~~
 will give you
-&nbsp;&nbsp;&nbsp;&nbsp;This will produce the space characters in the output
+&nbsp;&nbsp;&nbsp;&nbsp;This will produce the space characters in the output (but not here in github)